 THREE MEALS A DAY: HISTORY AND SCIENCE

-Modern studies haven’t settled the debate on what meal pattern is healthiest.
-Some evidence suggests that eating less frequently or practicing intermittent fasting may offer benefits for metabolic health, but these effects depend significantly on the individual—what works for one person may not work for another (The Lancet; Nutrients).
-For example, a randomized trial found that eating just one meal a day led to weight loss and some metabolic changes in lean adults, but didn’t hurt their physical performance in the short term (Frontiers in Physiology).
+Modern research hasn't landed on a single "healthiest" meal pattern.
+Some studies hint that eating less often or trying intermittent fasting could help metabolic health, but it really depends on the person.
+What works for one body might not work for another (The Lancet; Nutrients).
+For example, one clinical trial found that eating just one meal a day helped lean adults lose weight and changed some metabolic markers, but didn't make them weaker in the short run (Frontiers in Physiology).

 Comments